aspose-pdf-cloud/aspose-pdf-cloud-dotnet/README.md

 ## Read PDF Formats
 MHT, PCL, PS, XSLFO, MD

-## Enhancements in Version 24.4
+## Enhancements in Version 24.5
-- Convert PDF to optimized Text.
-- Convert PDF to EXCEL without Cloud Storage.
 - A new version of Aspose.PDF Cloud was prepared using the latest version of Aspose.PDF for .NET.

-## Bugs fixed in Version 24.4.1
+## Bugs fixed in Version 24.5
-- Processing of cloud service default URL.
+- Aspose.PDF Cloud Service Throws Bad Gateway Error intermittently.

 ## Unit Tests
 Aspose PDF SDK includes a suite of unit tests.
 These Unit Tests also serves as examples of how to use the Aspose PDF SDK.